sudeepigntion/live_recording/README.md

 This can be used for live streaming, KYC verifications by recording the user video.

+Open index.html and app.js to see the code, rest are libraries

 Modules that are used:

 1) RTMP NGINX MODULE if required for recording and live streaming